bjt-user/Linux/ffmpeg.md

 so you have to take the first part until the scene you dont want, take the second part, and then concatenate them back together.\
 maybe you can write a script that does that more conveniently.

-I wrote a script that works, but when cutting with ffmpeg sometimes there seems to be a big quality loss even without reencoding...
+I wrote a script that works, but when cutting with ffmpeg sometimes there seems to be a big quality loss even without reencoding...\
+with reencoding the quality was much better but it takes longer...

 ***
 Fails where reencoding occured: